kootenpv/loco/README.md

 Share localhost through SSH.
 Also known as local ssh port forward.
 No strings attached.

-### Features

-- **Convenience**.
-Share whatever is happening on your localhost with someone else
-- **Safety**.
-Nothing beats SSH.
-The only open port required is 22.
-Share your HTTP through SSH!
-- **Containment**.
-Specifically creates an SSH user that can ONLY do port forwarding; nothing else.
-- **Platforms**.
-Works on OSX and Linux in general.

 ### Story

-`sender` wants to share his web app hosted at port 5000. `receiver` wants to see what the app is all about.
+`sender` wants to share his web app hosted at port 52222. `receiver` wants to see what the app is all about.

 - `receiver` runs `loco pubkey` to copy their public SSH key to clipboard
 - `receiver` sends pubkey to `sender` by chat, mail or pigeon.